oravirt/ansible-oracle/README.md

 - Installs Oracle RAC, RAC One Node and normal single instances.
 - Start with one or more clean machine(s), end up with a fully configured RAC Cluster.

-By default, installs a single instance 18.3.0.0 database on filesystem.
-Just put the following file in /tmp on the control-machine

-- `LINUX.X64_180000_db_home.zip`

 ### Getting started

 Pre-requisites: